“10 Tasks Landlords Must Do Before Tenants Rent A Space For Lease” written by Mike Marko

 What is the next step after accepting new tenants?

 Maintenance duties are just one of the duties that you should undertake after accepting tenants.
-These duties will contribute to the tenants’ satisfaction on your business.
-And it’s a key on keeping good tenants to rent your leased spaces.
+These duties will contribute to the tenants’ satisfaction with your business.
+And it’s a key to keeping good tenants to rent your leased spaces.

 That’s why today we’ll be talking about what you need to do before a tenant moves into the space for lease.

 Landlord’s Responsibilities Before The Lease Starts On A Space For Lease